hmxmilohax/rb3-pc/pages/english/instruments/guitars/ps3-gh.md

 ## NOTES

+* **PS3 Les Paul guitars are notorious for having horrible connection issues and latency!**
 * **Tilt is busted on this controller!**
     * It's suggested to mod your guitar into a wired one with a solution like [[RetroCultMods' Solderless DIY RGB Kit]](https://www.etsy.com/listing/1505287559/solderless-diy-rgb-kit-for-guitar-hero){:target="_blank"}.
 * RPCN Menus (for sending or accepting online invites) may cause a softlock.
 You may need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://carlmylo.github.io/rb3-pc/ctrls#gamepads){:target="_blank"}.